VeryCrazyDog/socketio-gol/README.md

 	values are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR` and `SILENT`.

-## Known issues
-- When player add cells to the world, it is possible that those new cells disappeared for a short period of time because the world is updated before those new cells arrived to server.

 ## TODO
 Below are items which are currently missing and can be further enhanced.
 - Features